doodeck/life-after-life/README.md

 Execute the function.
 The first invocation from the console will be terminated after 5 seconds, but the subsequent ones ... will keep running ...
 Nice thing: those CPU cycles are free of charge, you are only billed for the original 5 seconds, or whatever you specify.

 **Important**
 Make sure you stop the function after starting, otherise it will work indefinitely draining you quota.

+One way to abort the function is to simply delete it using the attached delete-function.sh script.

-One way to to stop it is to change the handler name to something non existent, e.g. handler2.
+One GUI-based way to to stop it is to change the handler name to something non existent, e.g. handler2.
 Open "Lamba" console:

 https://eu-west-1.console.aws.amazon.com/lambda